 MBC Canada was formed in response to the lack of resources available specifically to Canadians with MBC.
-Founded by patients — although we define ourselves as so much more!
-We endeavour to provide our MBC Canadian Community with up-to-date information and resources available.
+Founded by patients — although they define themselves as so much more!
+They endeavour to provide their MBC Canadian Community with up-to-date information and resources available.

 MBC Canada is wholly run by volunteers, there are no salaried employees.
-Our administrative operating costs are minimal, programs and events are budgeted individually.
-Our supporters are invited to contribute to our efforts through a gift of a donation.
+Their administrative operating costs are minimal, programs and events are budgeted individually.
+Their supporters are invited to contribute to our efforts through a gift of a donation.

-As Canadians with MBC, we found that most of the information we accessed, conferences we attended, and research we followed was ALL US-based.
-Our Canada-specific needs were not being met.
+As Canadians with MBC, they found that most of the information we accessed, conferences they attended, and research they followed was ALL US-based.
+Their Canada-specific needs were not being met.